Haiti's troubled history may slow aid to earthquake victims

-Humanitarian aid is flowing into Haiti following Saturday’s 7.2-magnitude earthquake there and a death toll that has reached 1,297.
+Humanitarian aid is flowing into Haiti following Saturday’s deadly 7.2-magnitude earthquake.
 However, the Caribbean nation’s political unrest, as well as an approaching tropical storm, is complicating efforts.

 Art delaCruz, CEO of Team Rubicon, a nonprofit that deploys emergency response teams to work with first responders in disaster areas, said the first briefing his teams in Haiti and the Dominican Republic had with support teams in the United States was about security.